List of content you will read in this article:

 As you may know, Microsoft constantly releases new updates to tackle newly arising Windows security threats, as well as to improve the overall user experience.
 While being extremely important, these updates are rolled out automatically which could be an inconvenience to some.
 Thus, these automatic updates could be disabled, however, in Windows 10, the process is a bit more complicated than its predecessors.

-Before we dive straight into the tutorial, let us shortly explain why we recommend keeping automatic Windows updates enabled.
+Before we dive into the tutorial, let us briefly explain why we recommend enabling automatic Windows updates.

 The Importance of Windows Updates